-6 Threat Identification, Recognition, and Response
+7 Threat Identification, Recognition, and Response

-6.1 Recognition and detection of weapons, dangerous substances and devices
+7.1 Recognition and detection of weapons, dangerous substances and devices

-The focus of this segment of the course is on the characteristics and potential effects of prohibited weapons; explosives; chemical, biological, and radiological devices; substances and compounds that pose a hazard to personnel, ships, and facilities, and other related topics.
+The focus of this session is on the characteristics and potential effects of prohibited weapons; explosives; chemical, biological, and radiological devices; substances and compounds that pose a hazard to personnel, ships and facilities; and other related topics.

-6.2 Methods of physical searches and non-intrusive inspections
+7.2 Methods of physical searches and non-intrusive inspections

 In this segment of the course, trainees will learn techniques used to conduct physical and non-intrusive searches of persons, personal effects, baggage, cargo, and ship's stores.
 Trainees should be informed that, unless there are clear security grounds for doing so; members of the ship's crew should not be required to search their colleagues or their personal effects.
 It should be conveyed that any such search shall be undertaken in a manner that fully takes into account the human rights of the individual and preserves his or her basic human dignity.
+It is suggested that time be allotted so that each trainee can be given the opportunity to physically demonstrate his or her ability to conduct a search and a non-intrusive inspection.
+Not only is this lending value to the training, but it is also true that if trainees are to be provided with a certificate of proficiency under Regulation VI/5 of the 2010 Amendments to the STCW Convention and Section A-VI/5 of the STCW Code, they must physically demonstrate these skills to meet the requirements for such certification.

-6.3 Execution and coordination of searches
+7.3 Implementing and coordinating searches